wkaisertexas/tranzlate/README.md

 2. Retrieve your API key from [OpenAI](https://platform.openai.com/account/api-keys)

+> [!NOTE]
-   > Note: If you haven't already, you'll have to create an account and set up billing.
+> If you haven't already, you'll have to create an account and set up billing.

 3. Set the key so tranzlate can use it.
 You can do this by running: